 Of the various types of bank loans [link to article – Various Types of Bank Loans] the line of credit is the most flexible.
 Often extended to well established business operations or high FICO score owners, lines of credit act as a cushion or a safety net during leaner times.
 It is very similar to a credit card except it is used to provide cash.
 Some businesses use it as a funding tool or primer to start a long-term contract; or to purchase product for a seasonal sale.
 Below is an example of a line of credit use.

 Typical lines of credit are tied to the personal financial worthiness of the owner.
 It is a recourse, thus allowing for more flexibility.

 Current Portion of Long-Term Debt

 Under generally accepted accounting principles (GAAP) long-term debt is divided into two distinct components on the balance sheet.
-The primary component is the remaining principle balance less the principle balance due over the next 12 months.
-The second component is classified as current and it is the principle portion of long-term debt due during the next 12 months.
+The primary component is the remaining principal balance less the principal balance due over the next 12 months.
+The second component is classified as current and it is the principal portion of long-term debt due during the next 12 months.
 The formula looks like this: